 - For SWG: This behavior is currently enabled by default only for new tenants.
 To enable this feature for the existing tenants, contact your Sales Representative or Netskope Support.

 - For Private Access: To enable this feature, contact your Sales Representative or Netskope Support.

 New behavior is supported on all operating systems.
 For more details, view Netskope Client Supported OS and Platform.

 Ensure that the following IP ranges are allowed for outbound access on your firewall:

 Also, ensure that your VPN is not configured to tunnel those IP ranges through a VPN tunnel.
 To learn more about VPN compatibility, view VPN Applications.

-Netskope recommends blocking DNS over HTTPS (DoH) as it enforces the browsers to use the DNS hostname resolution.
+Netskope recommends blocking DoH(DNS over HTTPS) or DoT(DNS over TLS) as it enforces the browsers to use the DNS over UDP resolution.
 In this way, Netskope Client continues to monitor the DNS responses and maintain the IP address to hostname mapping.

 Netskope Client in a Non-Proxy Environment